SafeRoboticsLab/ECE346/README.md

     ```
 Once you are fully comfortable with the git merge workflow, you may want to skip steps 1 and 3 and `git pull` directly into your local `SP2025` branch.

-## Set up ROS2 Environment via RoboStack
+## Set up ROS Environment via RoboStack
 One crucial component of ECE346 is the Robot Operating System (ROS) by Open Robotics.
 Even though most your robot's computation will be handled on board, it's very useful to set up ROS on your computer for development, testing, and visualization.
-We use [ROS2 Humble](https://docs.ros.org/en/humble/index.html) on [RoboStack](https://robostack.github.io/) for portability across Linux and MacOS and to easily manage packages with conda/mamba.
+We use [ROS Noetic](https://wiki.ros.org/noetic) on [RoboStack](https://robostack.github.io/) for portability across Linux and MacOS and to easily manage packages with conda/mamba.
 To set up our environment, `cd` to the ECE346 directory in a terminal, then run

 ```bash
 sudo apt install curl